 Why?
 Menopause just doesn’t know when to quit.
 When I hear men talking about Male Menopause (note the capitalisation!)
 I want to scream.
 They obviously don’t know or don’t understand or haven’t bothered to find out what the actual word MENOPAUSE means … they don’t have dictionaries or even ask Google …

-Nearly all of these are treatable, especially the sweats.
+Fortunately, most of these symptoms/conditions will not be experienced by the average woman.
+In fact, 20% of women (the lucky few), will experience no side effects at all.
+They’re what is considered to be normal!
+Nearly all of the side effects are treatable, especially the sweats.
 You can either choose standard modern medical treatments such as Hormone Replacement Therapy, or you can choose to delve into the mysteries of some of the natural and/or traditional medicine methods available.
 These are always my personal choice … I prefer using an Oestrogen cream to taking HRT!
 And Tang Kuei is wonderful for sweats … especially the Herbalife Tang Kuei.

 These are just three products you can try which may control those sweats::

-Estroven, multisymptom menopause relief
+Estroven, multi-symptom menopause relief

-Clinically proven to relieve multiple symptoms.
+Clinically proven to relieve multiple symptoms.\

 Progesterone Cream